heremaps/xyz-documentation/docs/cli/cli.md

 ###### Small features

 If your features are small, like you might see in a GeoJSON file containing points or a CSV, you will see faster uploads if you increase the chunk size.
 For example, `-c 1000` will enable the CLI to upload 1000 features at a time.
 If the features are very simple, `-c 10000` may also be approproate.
 As long as the chunk size is below the size of the API gateway, this will speed up your upload.
 The CLI will notify you if there is an upload error.
+Note that if you need to restart your upload, existing features will not be duplicated.

 ##### Upload and stream large CSV and GeoJSON files